Walter0807/me344/cluster_setup/cluster.md

 Add Ganglia Monitoring to your cluster.
 Instructions are located in the Open HPC Installation Guide for CentOS using Werewolf and Slurm, located here: https://github.com/openhpc/ohpc/releases/download/v1.3.5.GA/Install_guide-CentOS7-Warewulf-SLURM-1.3.5-x86_64.pdf

+If not working, here are some things to consider...

+    1. Is everything defined correctly in gmond.conf?
+    2. Is ganglia enabled and started on master and compute nodes?

 # Exercise #2
 Verify Slurm is installed and reporting all nodes in an "Idle" state.
 You can execute the following command to show nodes in an "Idle" state: